 Serbian Chairmanship of the Council of Europe.
 This conference was followed up by a meeting in Cetinje on July 8 - 9, 2008, organized in cooperation with the Ministry of Education of Montenegro.
 This meeting launched a regional network for qualifications frameworks for South East Europe.
 Albania, Bosnia and Herzegovina, Bulgaria, Croatia, Greece, Montenegro, Romania, Serbia, Slovenia, "the former Yugoslav Republic of Macedonia" and Turkey participated in the launching meeting, and the Network is also open to participation by the competent authorities of Greece, Serbia and Slovenia.
+The regional network will meet again in Slovenia in late June 2009, as a part of the program of the Slovenian Chairmanship of the Council of Europe.

-A regional conference for countries of the New Independent States was held in Yerevan on September 8-9, 2008 with the participation of representatives of Armenia, Moldova and Ukraine The conference was organized by the Ministry of Education of Armenia and the Council of Europe.
+A regional conference for countries of the New Independent States was held in Yerevan on September 8 - 9, 2008 with the participation of representatives of Armenia, Moldova and Ukraine The conference was organized by the Ministry of Education of Armenia and the Council of Europe.